KlusterAlert

 kubectl create secret generic klusteralert-creds \

---namespace klusteralert \
+--namespace klusteralert-agent \

 Install referencing the secret

-helm install klusteralert speclayer/klusteralert \
+helm install klusteralert-agent klusteralert/agent \

---namespace klusteralert \
+--namespace klusteralert-agent \

 --create-namespace \